Suhas Subramanyam

 Suhas Subramanyam (born September 26, 1986) is an American politician and attorney serving as the U.S. representative for Virginia's 10th congressional district since 2025.
-A member of the Democratic Party, he served in the Virginia Senate from 2024 to 2025 and in the Virginia House of Delegates from 2020 to 2024.
+A member of the Democratic Party, he previously served in the Virginia Senate from 2024 to 2025 and in the Virginia House of Delegates from 2020 to 2024.

-After working as a White House advisor during the Obama administration, Subramanayam became the first South Asian American elected to the Virginia General Assembly in 2019.
+After working as a White House advisor during the Obama administration, Subramanyam became the first South Asian American elected to the Virginia General Assembly in 2019.
 He was elected to the Virginia Senate in 2023, representing the 32nd district.

-In 2024, Subramanayam was elected to the U.S. House of Representatives, succeeding Jennifer Wexton.
-His district covers the northern Virginia exurbs of Washington, D.C., including all of Loudoun and Fauquier counties, as well as parts of Rappahannock, Prince William, and Fairfax counties.
+In 2024, Subramanyam was elected to the U.S. House of Representatives, succeeding Jennifer Wexton.
+His district covers the Northern Virginia exurbs of Washington, D.C., including all of Loudoun, Fauquier, and Rappahannock counties, portions of Fairfax and Prince William counties, and the independent cities of Manassas and Manassas Park.

 Early life and education

 Subramanyam was born in Houston, Texas, to Tamil physician parents who emigrated from India.
 His mother is a native of Bengaluru, Karnataka, while his father grew up in Chennai, Tamil Nadu, and Secunderabad, Telangana.
 He attended Clear Lake High School and earned his bachelor's degree in philosophy, summa cum laude, from Tulane University in 2008.
 After college, he worked as a legislative aide, and then went to Northwestern University Pritzker School of Law, where he earned his Juris Doctor in 2013.
 While in law school, he helped overturn the wrongful conviction of a man sentenced to life in prison.